dreliveam/dreliveam.github.io/contents/home.md

 [![dreliveam](https://img.shields.io/badge/dreliveam-github-blue?logo=github)](https://github.com/dreliveam)

 He is a full-time Postdoctoral Fellow, and currently serves as part-time Research Assistant at Human-Computer Interaction Laboratory, Institute of software, Chinese Acadamy of Scienses.
-He is also one of the developers of the general physics engine project - <strong>PeriDyno</strong> (hosted by  [[Xiaowei He]](https://peridynamics.com/)).
+He is also one of the developers of the general physics engine project - [PeriDyno](https://github.com/peridyno/peridyno) (hosted by  [Xiaowei He](https://peridynamics.com/)).

 #### Email